HIV-associated neurocognitive disorder (HAND)

 - If neurologic deterioration, perform brain MRI to rule out IRIS or OI.

-- Neuropsychological testing is more sensitive that the HIV dementia scale but may be harder to access.
-It is especially valuable for early HAND.
+- Neuropsychological testing is more sensitive and especially valuable for early HAND.

 Comment: Though HAD is rare, milder forms of HAND are common even among those on ART.